What is a bond? This guide explains how bonds work, their types, and why they're a key part of investment portfolios. Learn with Vanguard.

 Do you need income that fluctuates with inflation?
 Learn more about our TIPS funds.

-• Separate Trading of Registered Interest and Principal of Securities (STRIPS) are essentially Treasuries that have had their coupon payments "stripped" away, meaning that the coupon and face value portions of the bond are traded separately.
+• Separate Trading of Registered Interest and Principal of Securities (STRIPS) are essentially Treasuries that have had their coupon payments "stripped" away, meaning the coupon and face value portions of the bond are traded separately.
+STRIPS are sold at a price below the face value but pay investors the full face value at maturity.

-• Floating rate notes have a coupon that moves up and down based on the coupon offered by recently auctioned Treasury bills.
+• Treasury Floating Rate Notes have a coupon that moves up and down based on the coupon offered by recently auctioned Treasury bills.

 Government agency bonds

-Some agencies of the U.S. government can issue bonds as well—including housing-related agencies like the Government National Mortgage Association (GNMA or Ginnie Mae).
+Some agencies of the U.S. government can also issue bonds, including housing-related agencies like the Government National Mortgage Association (GNMA or Ginnie Mae).
 Most agency bonds are taxable at the federal and state level.

 Because mortgages can be refinanced, bonds that are backed by agencies like GNMA are especially susceptible to changes in interest rates.
-The families holding these mortgages may refinance (and pay off the original loans) either faster or slower than average depending on which is more advantageous.
+The people holding these mortgages may refinance (and pay off the original loans) either faster or slower than the average, depending on which is more advantageous.

 If interest rates rise, fewer people will refinance and you (or the fund you're investing in) will have less money coming in that can be reinvested at the higher rate.
 If interest rates fall, refinancing will accelerate and you'll be forced to reinvest the money at a lower rate.